libp2p/specs/RFC/0002-signed-envelopes.md

 ## Abstract

-This RFC proposes a "signed envelope" structure that contains an arbitray byte string payload, a signature of the payload, and the public key that can be used to verify the signature.
+This RFC proposes a "signed envelope" structure that contains an arbitrary byte string payload, a signature of the payload, and the public key that can be used to verify the signature.